-9 NYC Attractions You Can Visit for Free with Your Bank of America Card
+9 Free NYC Museums + Attractions to Visit with Your Bank of America Card

 The first time I ever enjoyed admission perks with a bank card was in the Time Warner Building at Columbus Circle in Manhattan, NY.
 There was a roped off Mastercard lounge set up with couches, drinks, and snacks available for anyone who showed their card and a photo ID.
 It was then that I wondered, "What perks do my other cards have?"